Important

 up have a professional roofing company do the work and save

-your friends the flowers and visits to the hospital.
+your friends the flowers.
 Never

 eye and hand injuries.
-How
+Click here to see how

 to measure roof pitch.